vboyev-MSFT/defender-docs/defender-xdr/alerts-incidents-correlation.md

 - Merging the two incidents would raise the number of entities in the merged incident above the allowed maximum of 50 entities per incident.
 - The two incidents contain devices in different [device groups](/defender-endpoint/machine-groups) as defined by the organization. <br>(This condition is not in effect by default; it must be enabled.)

-## Manual correlation

-While Microsoft Defender already uses advanced correlation mechanisms, you might want to decide differently whether a given alert belongs with a particular incident or not.
-In such a case, you can unlink an alert from one incident and link it to another.
-Every alert must belong to an incident, so you can either link the alert to another existing incident, or to a new incident that you create on the spot.

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/defender-m3d-techcommunity.md)]

 ## Next steps